OguzPastirmaci/oci-kuberay/README.md

 ...
 ```

-4 - You can also submit a job to run your python script directly.
+4 - You can also submit a job to run your Python script directly.
 You can find an example in this repo (https://github.com/OguzPastirmaci/oci-kuberay/blob/main/examples/gpu.py)

 ```
 ray job submit --address http://localhost:8265 --working-dir <working directory> --no-wait -- python gpu.py
 ```

+Go back to Ray Dashboard (http://localhost:8265) and check the output of the job you just submitted.

 #### Method 2: Execute a Ray job in the head Pod